wombak/www/README.md

-# gatsby-starter-default
+# Wombak: Coming Soon

-The default Gatsby starter.
+A coming soon landing page used for Wombak - built from the Gatbsy starter.

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).